transcom/milmove_load_testing/openapi_client/prime/docs/MtoShipmentApi.md

 createMTOShipment

+_[Deprecated: sunset on 2024-04-08]_ This endpoint is deprecated and will be removed in a future version.
+Please use the new endpoint at `/prime/v2/createMTOShipment` instead.
 Creates a new shipment within the specified move.
 This endpoint should be used whenever the movers identify a need for an additional shipment.
 The new shipment will be submitted to the TOO for review, and the TOO must approve it before the contractor can proceed with billing.  **WIP**: The Prime should be notified by a push notification whenever the TOO approves a shipment connected to one of their moves.
 Otherwise, the Prime can fetch the related move using the [getMoveTaskOrder](#operation/getMoveTaskOrder) endpoint and see if this shipment has the status `\"APPROVED\"`.

 ### Example